marcoXbresciani/TKCompanionApp/docs/architecture/Architecture.md

 Not much of an "architecture":

-* `assets` folder contains static things like fonts and images.
+* `assets` folder contains static things like fonts.
 * `components` folder contains components that are generally used in all pages, or in at least a couple of them.
 * `config` folder contains configuration items and options.